Â

+The Nichols College Athletics Program developed in the 1930's, during the school's tenure as a two-year all-male junior college.
+Under the coaching and administration prowess of Hal Chalmers, Nichols College grew into one of the top small, private college athletic programs in all of New England.
+Nichols' tennis, cross country, baseball, ice hockey, and soccer teams played competitive schedules against the likes of Boston College, College of the Holy Cross, Dartmouth and other regional New England powers.
 With the addition of female undergraduate students in 1971, the athletic program commenced expansion of its athletic offerings to fit the needs of the new student population.
 Softball, basketball, and field hockey were the early additions while soccer, tennis and lacrosse were added later.
 In 2008-09, women's ice hockey became the seventh women's varsity sport offered at Nichols College.
 Women's Volleyball was added in 2017 before men's volleyball began varsity play in 2019.
 The Division of Athletics made the addition of women's golf in 2023.Â

-Entering the 2024-25 academic year, five Nichols programs - men's and women's tennis, men's basketball, men's soccer, and men's ice hockey - have won an NCAA Tournament contest.
-Nichols as a whole has made 29 NCAA Appearances and won 56 Conference Championships.Â
+Entering the 2025-26 academic year, six Nichols programs - men's and women's tennis, men's volleyball, men's basketball, men's soccer, and men's ice hockey - have won an NCAA Tournament contest.
+Nichols, as a whole, has totaled 33 NCAA Tounament appearances and won 60 conference championships.Â

-Nichols College Success
+Nichols College Championships

 (NOTE: * denotes NCAA Division III Tournament participant)